acelinkio/argocd-homelab/README.md

 ## Cloudflare Credentials

+### external-dns
 - In the homelab vault, create secret named `external-dns`
 - Follow https://developers.cloudflare.com/fundamentals/api/get-started/create-token/ for generating a token and save into key named `token`

+### cloudflared
 - In the homelab vault, create secret named `cloudflared`
 - Follow https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/local/ for generating a tunnel and credentials.json.
 Save the tunnel id into a key named `TunnelID` and save credentials.json contents into a key named `credentials.json`
+### cert-manager
+- In the homelab vault, create secret named `cert-manager`
+- Follow https://cert-manager.io/docs/configuration/acme/dns01/cloudflare/#api-tokens for generating a token and save into key named `token`
 ## String Replacement

 - In the homelab vault, create secret named `stringreplacesecret`
 - Save your domain mydomain.com into a key named `domain`.
-Save your static ip address range for MetalLB 192.168.1.x-192.168.1.x into a key named `metallbpooladdress`.
-Save the above Cloudflare tunnel id into a key named `cloudflaretunnelid`.
+- Save your static ip address range for MetalLB 192.168.1.x-192.168.1.x into a key named `metallbpooladdress`.
+- Save the above Cloudflare tunnel id into a key named `cloudflaretunnelid`.

 # Setup